nokia/pysros/docs/source/introduction.rst

        c = get_connection()

+..
+Reviewed by PLM 20210902
+..
+Reviewed by TechComms 20210902

 Obtaining data
 **************

-Obtaining model-driven data from an SR OS device uses the :py:meth:`pysros.management.Datastore.get` method.
+Use the :py:meth:`pysros.management.Datastore.get` method to obtain model-driven data from an SR OS device.
 This method takes a single JSON instance path (see the :ref:`modeled-paths` section) and returns a data structure.

 The :py:meth:`pysros.management.Datastore.get` method can be performed against the ``running`` or the ``candidate`` datastore when *configuration* data is required.
-When *state* data is required it can only be performed against the ``running`` datastore.
+When *state* data is required, it can only be performed against the ``running`` datastore.

 .. note::

-   When combined configuration and state schemas are in use, such as OpenConfig, the :py:meth:`pysros.management.Datastore.get` method will obtain both configuration and state information
+   When combined configuration and state schemas are in use, such as OpenConfig, the :py:meth:`pysros.management.Datastore.get` method obtains both configuration and state information unless the ``config_only=True`` flag is provided.

 Example: